fragment-dev/node-client/README.md

 - CamelCase: `fundingSettlement` → `PostFundingSettlement`
 - Underscore: `payment_processing` → `PostPaymentProcessing`

-These methods are only available when the entry type has lines defined in the schema.
-If the methods don't exist, you can still use `addLedgerEntry` with the entry type name.

 ### Sync transactions

 To sync transaction using a [Custom Link](https://fragment.dev/docs#reconcile-transactions-link-any-system):